varnerlab/CHEME-1800-Computing-Book/unit-3-learning/lp.md

 Every primal linear programming problem can be converted into its dual problem, which provides an upper bound to the optimal value of the primal problem.
 ````

+The dual linear program (LP) is derived from the original (the primal problem) using the scheme:

+* Each variable in the primal linear program becomes a constraint in the dual linear program, each constraint in the primal linear program becomes a variable in the dual linear program, and the objective direction is inverted – the maximum in the primal becomes the minimum in the dual, and vice versa.

 ### Duality interpretation
 If we interpret the primal linear program as a classical resource allocation problem, then its dual can be interpreted as a resource valuation problem.
 Thus, the duality theorem has an economic interpretation: